-For most students in central Arkansas, Spring Break is March 18–22.
+For most students in central Arkansas, Spring Break is just a month away -- March 24–28.
 Not traveling?
-Here’s a roundup of fun camps and special activities close to home.
+Start planning your hometown fun with these 18 fun camps and special activities in the Little Rock area.